 Perdue School of Business

 At the Franklin P. Perdue School of Business, you have the opportunity to study at one of the best business schools in the world!
 Perdue has worked diligently to obtain and maintain its accreditation by the AACSB International, enabling us to offer you an outstanding business education.
-Our academic programs reflect the highest standards of business education with an emphasis on the entrepreneurial spirit, teamwork and a friendly community-outreach experiences.
+Our academic programs reflect the highest standards of business education with an emphasis on the entrepreneurial spirit, teamwork and friendly, community-outreach experiences.
 You will graduate with a leadership drive to succeed and ethically serve business, government and the community.

 Departments, Programs and People